“Leaders: Churchill,” with Robert Hardy (1986)

 I have been searching for video of a stage performance of Churchill by Robert Hardy.
 It was produced by David Susskind in 1986 for the Public Broadcasting Network.
 PBS has no records older than five years.
 Can you help? —R.S.

-The producers sent me a VCR at the time, and videotapes were probably available once from PBS.
+Excerpts come and go on YouTube, so check there first.
+Here is a two-minute clip on socialism.
+The producers sent me a VCR at the time, and videotapes were probably once available.
 To find one, try searching Google or eBay for “susskind churchill” or similar word combinations.
-Here is my review from Finest Hour 52, Summer 1986:

 Hardy-Winston by David Susskind